carpentries/docs.carpentries.org/source/handbooks/instructor_trainers.md

 ## Roles and Responsibilities

 Instructor Trainers teach Instructor Training events, host teaching demonstrations, and attend Instructor Trainer community meetings.
-To remain active, we ask that Instructor Trainers annually do all of the following:

-* Teach 1 Instructor Training event.
-* Host 2 teaching demos.
-* Attend 4 Instructor Trainer community meetings.
-* Respond to 4 quarterly scheduling polls

-If an Instructor Trainer does not participate in the ways listed above, during the renewal period, the Workshops and Instruction Team will provide additional ways to maintain Active Status.
+[Requirements for active status are defined below](#active-status-renewal-process).

 The estimated time investment for these activities is 25-30 hours per year, depending on preparation needs.